itsZeroday/itsZeroday/README.md

 <h1 align="center">Marcus “itsZeroday” Clarahan</h1>
+Howdy! 👋

-Howdy! 👋  My name is Marcus or “itsZeroday”.
-I’m a hard-working individual who likes to show up early.
-I’m a quick-study with a very diverse skill set, and I work well under pressure.
-I am a patient and understanding individual, both as an employee and as a leader amongst my peers.
+My name is Marcus or “itsZeroday”.
+I am a hard-working individual who takes pride in my work and strives to deliver quality results.
+With a diverse skill set, I am not afraid to take on new challenges and I’m constantly expanding my knowledge.
+I have a knack for quickly grasping new concepts and adapting to different situations.
+I’m a patient and understanding individual, bot has an employee and as a leader amongst my peers.

+My primary strength is my ability to work well under pressure.
+I thrive in fast-paced environments and can effectively prioritize tasks to meet tight deadlines.
+I remain calm and focused, ensuring that all necessary steps are taken to achieve the desired outcome.

+Aside from being a diligent worker, I also possess excellent leadership qualities.
+I am patient and understanding, always willing to lend a listening ear and offer guidance to my colleagues.
+As a leader amongst my peers, I strive to create a positive and inclusive work environment, where everyone feels valued and supported.

 <h4 align="center">ISFP / Type 5w6/4</h4>

-On my [repository](https://github.com/itsZeroday/itsZeroday), there are a number of articles I have written regarding Blockchain & Cyber Security.

 <h1 align="center">Work Experience</h1>